BirukAfework/Rust-101/GoogleCourse.md

 ## Rust is a new programming language which had its 1.0 release in 2015:

-Rust is a statically compiled language in a similar role as C++ rustc uses LLVM as its backend.
+Rust was a Research project for Mozilla Since 2006. and now its Adoted  by top giant companies in world including US Gevernment (TRACTOR) project Rust is a statically compiled language in a similar role as C++ rustc uses LLVM as its backend.
 Rust supports many platforms and architectures: